why-low-blood-sugar-level-is-dangerous?

 However, there is no particular reason for low blood sugar levels, but it can occur even in people without diabetic conditions.

-Some of the noticeable symptoms of low blood sugar levels or hypoglycemia includes:
+Some of the noticeable symptoms of low blood sugar levels or hypoglycemia include:

 • Excessive sweating